SchedulingKit

 What to Look For in an AI Receptionist for Massage Therapists

-For massage therapists, the AI receptionist must excel at two things: health intake collection and modality matching.
+Two capabilities matter above all else: health intake collection and modality matching.
 The intake process is clinical — collecting injury history, chronic conditions, medications, and contraindications — and the AI must handle this with the same thoroughness your intake form would, but conversationally and without making the caller feel interrogated.

 Modality-aware scheduling is essential.
 A 60-minute Swedish relaxation massage and a 90-minute deep tissue sports recovery session require different therapists, different preparation, and different time blocks.
 The AI must understand what the caller needs, match them with a qualified therapist, and book the correct session length automatically.